 - Trauma work – the atman Institute for Mental Health and Migration offers migrants counselling and access to therapeutic support for PTSD; the House of Hope in Dakar/Senegal offers returnees the opportunity to work through their traumatic flight experiences using Narrative Exposure Therapy (NET).
 In a train-the-trainer programme, local counsellors are trained in the treatment method by an international team of experts.

-- an open sewing café as a meeting space for migrants, refugees and Germans, as well as a sewing workshop as a professional production facility in Karlsruhe’s Südstadt.
+- a sewing café as a meeting space for migrants, refugees and Germans, as well as a sewing workshop as a professional production facility in Karlsruhe’s Südstadt.

 - the sponsorship programme “Menschen stärken Menschen” (People Strengthen People)